Muhammad540/Latent-Diffusion-Model-from-Scratch/README.md

 # Latent-Diffusion-Model-from-Scratch
-A single notebook implementation for the latent diffusion model
+A single notebook implementation for the latent diffusion model.

+Dependency: Just Pytorch